Former State Prosecutor

 |If your child is brought in for questioning, should he or she cooperate with law enforcement?|

-Yes and No. A good general rule is to tell your child that if taken to the police station as a suspect, he or she should be cooperative, but not answer questions about particular offenses until you are there to help.
-Anyone taking a child into custody must try to notify the child's parent, guardian, or legal custodian.
+Yes and no. A good general rule is to tell your child that if taken to the police station as a suspect, he or she should be cooperative, but not answer questions about particular offenses until you are there to help.
+Anyone taking a child into custody must try to notify the child's parent, guardian or legal custodian.
 Florida law says a child can be questioned outside the presence of his or her parents.
-However, in deciding whether a confession will be admitted as evidence against the child, the judge will consider whether the child fully understands his or her constitutional rights, and whether the parents should have been present to advise the child.
+However, in deciding whether a confession will be admitted as evidence against the child, the judge will consider whether the child fully understands his or her constitutional rights and whether the parents should have been present to advise the child.

 Children do have the right to consult a juvenile lawyer before making a statement or answering questions, but in cases of minor offenses, it may not be necessary.
-However, if your child is charged with a major crime, such as a very serious property offense or a crime against a person, for which he or she could be tried as an adult, or if your child is currently under any type of court supervision, you and your child should certainly consult with a criminal defense lawyer before speaking to the police.
+However, if your child is charged with a major crime, such as a very serious property offense or a crime against a person for which he or she could be tried as an adult, or if your child is currently under any type of court supervision, you and your child should certainly consult with a criminal defense lawyer before speaking to the police.

 Your child can be taken to the county jail and held to be fingerprinted and photographed upon a reasonable belief that he or she has committed a crime.
 These records should be kept separately, are not available to the public, and should be destroyed at specific points in time or by court order.
-The police are then required to release your child to you or another responsible adult relative, or DJJ Intake for the purpose of releasing your child to you or detaining your child in a secure juvenile detention facility.
+The police are then required to release your child to you or another responsible adult relative, or Department of Juvenile Justice Intake for the purpose of releasing your child to you or detaining your child in a secure juvenile detention facility.